sbmallik/eyes-android-hello-world/README.md

 ### Applitools Account
 The Applitools account is required for visual testing purposes.
 Here is the [link](https://auth.applitools.com/users/register) to register for a free account.

-## Running legacy visual tests
+## Setup visual tests

-The **main** branch of the repository demonstrates the legacy visual tests for android application.
+The **main** branch of the repository demonstrates the visual tests for android application.

 ### Clone repository
 Clone the main branch of the repository with the following command: